Richard Arum

 Richard Arum (born 1963) is an American sociologist of education and stratification, best known for his research on student learning, school discipline, race, and inequality in K-12 and higher education.

-Arum has a B.A. in Political Science from Tufts University, an M.Ed. in Teaching and Curriculum from the Harvard University Graduate School of Education, and a Ph.D. in Sociology from the University of California, Berkeley.
+Arum has a B.A. in political science from Tufts University, an M.Ed. in Teaching and Curriculum from the Harvard University Graduate School of Education, and a Ph.D. in sociology from the University of California, Berkeley.

-He is currently dean of the University of California, Irvine School of Education, as well as a senior fellow at the Bill and Melinda Gates Foundation.
+He was the second dean of the University of California, Irvine School of Education, as well as a senior fellow at the Bill and Melinda Gates Foundation.

 Research and scholarship

 Higher education

-Arum’s most notable contributions to research on higher education stem from his work on the CLA Longitudinal Study, a project he led as Education Research Program Director at the Social Science Research Council from 2005-2013.
+Arum's most notable contributions to research on higher education stem from his work on the CLA Longitudinal Study, a project he led as Education Research Program Director at the Social Science Research Council from 2005 to 2013.
 The CLA Longitudinal Study was a large-scale longitudinal study that “tracked over 2,000 young adults as they made their way through college and transitioned into the labor force and graduate school.”
 Academically Adrift: Limited Learning on College Campuses (University of Chicago Press, 2011) is a book based on the first two years of the study.
 It received national media attention for its finding that, after the first two years of college, a significant number of students demonstrated no improvement in a range of skills, including critical thinking, complex reasoning, and writing.
 A follow-up book to Academically Adrift, entitled Aspiring Adults Adrift: Tentative Transitions of College Graduates, was released in September 2014.
 Arum co-authored both of these books with Josipa Roksa, associate professor of sociology and education at the University of Virginia.

+Since 2019, Arum has served as the project director for the University of California, Irvine, Measuring Undergraduate Success Trajectories (MUST) Project.
+The MUST project is a longitudinal measurement study that pioneers new approaches to gathering and analyzing educational data.
+This comprehensive effort aims to enhance institutional effectiveness, promote educational equity, and deepen societal understanding of the undergraduate experience.
+By developing metrics and analytical frameworks, this research combines administrative, learning management systems, performance assessment, experiential sampling methods, and survey data to paint a full picture of the value and character of undergraduate education.